michaelpeters-dev/HackMIT_2025/README.md

 ## Features

-As an MVP, CodeMind currently offers:
+As an MVP, YuCode currently offers:

 * **Interactive Code Editor:** An integrated editor where users can write and execute code directly.
 * **Lesson-based Learning:** Structured lessons guiding users through programming concepts.